Antily15503/Minuo/content/Alliances of the World.md

 ## Major Alliances

 ##### **[[Bayfolk Co-Development Sphere]]**
-Lead by the [[Kingdom of the Central Bays]], the B-CoDS is an intergovernmental military and economic alliance that promotes economic co-operation among member states and self-sufficiency on the international stage.
+Lead by the [[Kingdom of the Central Bays]], Bay-Co is an intergovernmental military and economic alliance that promotes economic co-operation among member states and self-sufficiency on the international stage.

 ##### **[[United Alliance of Societal Equality]]**
-Lead by the [[Socialist Empire of Azcordia]], the uASE is an intergovernmental military and economic alliance that aims to defend the ideology of socialism and societalism against the threats of the world.
+Lead by the [[Socialist Empire of Azcordia]], the uASE is an intergovernmental military and economic alliance that aims to defend the ideology of [[socialism]] and [[societalism]] against the threats of the world.
 The uASE also publicly defends workers and lower-income citizens from all corners of the world, and supports all nations with ties or leans towards socialist and societalist policies.

 ##### **[[United Lesian Democracies]]**
-Often known as the [[United Lesian Democracies|Lesian Union]], the ULD is
+Often known as the [[United Lesian Democracies|Lesian Union]], the ULD is a supernational political and economic union, consisting of most of the nations and nation-states in the continent of [[Lesia]].
+The Union has often been described as a continent-wide federation, where member states maintain their independent territorial sovereignty, while also participating in legislation that affects the entire region of [[Lesia]] as a whole.

 ##### **[[Unity of Revolutionary Positionist States]]**
-Lead by the
+Lead by the [[Revolutionary Technate of Alsorthica]], the URPS is an intergovernmental political alliance that seeks to shelter nations that aim to disrupt the ongoing cold war between [[Bayfolk Co-Development Sphere|Bay-Co]] and the [[United Alliance of Societal Equality|uASE]] by following a new cultural and social revolution, often called as "[[Accelerationist Thought]]".

 ##### **[[Collective Organization of the Azure Lands]]**